Manuscript Guidelines for Perspectives on Science and Christian Faith

 The pages of Perspectives on Science and Christian Faith (PSCF) are open to original, unpublished contributions that interact with science and Christian faith in a manner consistent with scientific and theological integrity.
 A brief description of standards for publication in PSCF can be found in the lead editorial of the December 2013 issue.
-This is available here.
+This is available at www.asa3.org under publications --> PSCF --> index.
 Published papers do not reflect any official position of the American Scientific Affiliation.

-1. Submit all manuscripts to: James C. Peterson, Editor, Roanoke College, 221 College Lane, Salem, VA 24153.
-E-mail: firstname.lastname@example.org.
+- Submit all manuscripts to: James C. Peterson, Editor, Roanoke College, 221 College Lane, Salem, VA 24153.
+Email: email@example.com.
 Submissions are typically acknowledged within 10 days of their receipt.

-2. Authors must submit an electronic copy of the manuscript formatted in Word as an email attachment.
-Typically 2–3 anonymous reviewers critique each manuscript submitted for publication.
+- Authors must submit an electronic copy of the manuscript formatted in Word as an email attachment.
+Typically 2–3 anonymous reviewers critique each manuscript considered for publication.

-3. Use endnotes for all references.
+- Use endnotes for all references.
 Each note must have a unique number.
-Follow The Chicago Style Manual (16th ed., sections 14.1 to 14.317).
+Follow The Chicago Manual of Style (16th ed., sections 14.1 to 14.317).

 ARTICLES are major treatments of a particular subject relating science to a Christian position.
 Such papers should be at least 2,000 words but not more than 8,000 words in length, excluding endnotes.
-An abstract of 50–150 words is required.
+An abstract of 50–150 words is required and should be in both the text of the email submission and at the beginning of the attached essay.
 Publication for such papers normally takes 9–12 months from the time of acceptance.

 COMMUNICATIONS are brief treatments of a wide range of subjects of interest to PSCF readers.
 Communications must not be longer than 2700 words, excluding endnotes.
 Communications are normally published 6–9 months from the time of acceptance.